 Let’s face it—we all love the creamy goodness of peanut butter, but we also love portions that are larger than one Tbsp.
 Swap out peanut butter for cottage cheese and enjoy an entire 1/2 cup for a quick and enjoyable 100 calories!

 5. Three cups popcorn or ¾ cup potato chips

 Friday night movie snack?
 We’ve got you covered.
 You don’t have to resort to dipping your hand into a greasy bag of potato chips, in which you will most likely exceed 100 calories.
 Swap out those chips for some popcorn.
-Throw some salt on top, and you will be set for your movie night!
+Throw some salt on top, and you will be set for your movie night with a much healthier!

 6. One and 1/3 cup of strawberries or about two tablespoons of jellybeans

 Bite into the juicy sweetness of a strawberry (or one and 1/3 cup of strawberries) for 100 calories of pure perfection.
 Maybe it’s just us, but we are pretty certain that one and 1/3 cup of nutritious strawberries outweighs the small portion of 1/10 cup of jelly beans… but we’ll let you decide!

 7. One medium apple or ½ of a chocolate chip cookie